pareshaann/yelpcamp/README.md

 # YelpCamp!
   A platform to view campgrounds, review them as well as upload your own!
 You can look at the working demo [here](https://yelpcamp-28s0.onrender.com/)

-# Installation
+### Installation
-  Here are the instructions to install this project to your remote device:
+   Follow these steps to install this project to your remote device:

   Clone the repository in your remote device
   ```bash